freedomofpress/securedrop/docs/journalist_user_manual.md

 ### Interact With Sources

 Click on the codename to see the page specifically for that source.
 You will see all of the messages that they have written and documents that they have uploaded.
 Documents and messages are encrypted to the application's GPG public key.
 In order to read the messages or look at the documents you will need to transfer them to the `Secure Viewing Station`.
-But first, if you'd like to reply to the source, click **TODO:** update instructions.

-**TODO:** update screenshot.
+But first, if you'd like to reply to the source, write your message in the text field and click `Submit`.

 ![Sent reply](/docs/images/manual/document2.png)